WinMerge/winmerge/Docs/Users/ReadMe.txt

 use of 7-Zip, only archive support for WinMerge.

 Scripts Support:
-If you would like to work with scripts you’ll need to have the Windows Scripting Host installed.
+If you would like to work with scripts youll need to have the Windows Scripting Host installed.
 If you receive any errors relating to your scripts please visit http://msdn.microsoft.com/library/default.asp?url=/downloads/list/webdev.asp